chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 Pushing the price ticker on the touchbar opens Ambrosus Reddit, Ambrosus Twitter and Coinmarketcap.

-### Logging into your node
+### Logging into your node and preparations of the control Dashboard

 Now that we have the visuals going, lets get to the control Dashboard.
-As mentioned in the beginning, the top layers are for logging into one or multiple nodes.
+As mentioned in the beginning, the top layers in BetterTouchTool are for logging into one or multiple nodes.
 You gain access to the scripts again with the run apple script button.
 Just input your user@ip and save.

 I recommend running from user instead of root and if you want to have maximum security, install 2FA on your node: https://www.linuxbabe.com/ubuntu/two-factor-authentication-ssh-key-ubuntu-18-04

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/10.png)

 You can create a preset in terminal with a background image for your node.
 When you run more than one node, the apple script would switch the background to give more visual overview on where you are logged in.
-If you use the Exit scripts that are on every level of the Control Dashboard, the Terminal preset is automatically set back to basic.
-If you are not using this, you may have to create a preset in Terminal called basic or alter all the exit scripts.
+If you use the Exit scripts that are on every level of the control Dashboard, the Terminal preset is automatically set back to Basic.
+If you are not using this, you may have to create a preset in Terminal called Basic or alter all the exit scripts.
 I've uploaded a PSD file and some png images here that you can use as Node Backdrop.

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/11.png)